International sanctions against Iran

-Sanctions of 1979
+United States sanctions

-The United States sanctions against Iran were imposed in November 1979 after radical students seized the American Embassy in Tehran and took hostages.
-The sanctions were imposed by Executive Order 12170, which included freezing about $8.1 billion in Iranian assets, including bank deposits, gold and other properties, and a trade embargo.
-The sanctions were lifted in January 1981 as part of the Algiers Accords, which was a negotiated settlement of the hostages' release.
+1979 sanctions and the hostage crisis

-US sanctions since 1984
+The first United States sanctions against Iran were imposed in November 1979, following the seizure of the American Embassy in Tehran by radical students and the taking of 52 American diplomats and citizens as hostages.
+President Jimmy Carter issued Executive Order 12170, which froze approximately $8.1 billion in Iranian assets held in the United States, including bank deposits, gold, and other property, and imposed a trade embargo.
+These sanctions were lifted in January 1981 as part of the Algiers Accords, which provided for a negotiated settlement and the release of the hostages.

-While the Iran–Iraq War, which began in September 1980, was in progress, in 1984, United States sanctions prohibited weapon sales and all U.S. assistance to Iran.
-In September 1987, following the discovery of a possible minefield in the Strait of Hormuz, Secretary of Defense Caspar Weinberger called for a UN arms embargo against Iran, but Weinberger's call was not realized at the time.
+Reimposition and expansion, 1984-1996

-In 1995, in response to the Iranian nuclear program and Iranian support of terrorist organisations, including Hezbollah, Hamas, and Palestinian Islamic Jihad, U.S. President Bill Clinton issued several executive orders with respect to Iran.
-Executive Order 12957 of 15 March 1995, banned U.S. investment in Iran's energy sector, and Executive Order 12959 of 6 May 1995, banned U.S. trade with and investment in Iran.
+During the Iran-Iraq War, which began in September 1980, the United States in 1984 prohibited weapon sales and all US assistance to Iran.
+In September 1987, following the discovery of a possible minefield in the Strait of Hormuz, Secretary of Defense Caspar Weinberger called for a UN arms embargo against Iran, though this was not realised at the time.
+US sanctions were reimposed in 1987 in response to Iranian military actions in the Persian Gulf and Iranian support for terrorism.

-The Iran and Libya Sanctions Act (ILSA) was signed on 5 August 1996 (H.R.
-3107, P.L.
-104–172).
-(ILSA was renamed in 2006 the Iran Sanctions Act (ISA) when the sanctions against Libya were terminated.)
-On 31 July 2013, members of the United States House of Representatives voted 400 to 20 in favor of toughened sanctions.
+In 1995, in response to the Iranian nuclear programme and Iranian support for terrorist organisations, including Hezbollah, Hamas, and Palestinian Islamic Jihad, President Bill Clinton issued several executive orders.
+Executive Order 12957 of 15 March 1995 banned US investment in Iran's energy sector, while Executive Order 12959 of 6 May 1995 banned all US trade with and investment in Iran.

-On 8 May 2018, U.S. President Donald Trump announced that the United States would withdraw from the Iran nuclear deal.
-Following the U.S. withdrawal, the EU enacted an updated blocking statute on 7 August 2018 to nullify US sanctions on countries trading with Iran.
+The Iran and Libya Sanctions Act (ILSA) was signed on 5 August 1996, imposing sanctions on foreign firms investing in Iran's energy sector.
+The act was renamed the Iran Sanctions Act (ISA) in 2006 when provisions regarding Libya were terminated.

-The fourth set of sanctions by the United States came into effect in November 2018; the White House said that the purpose of the sanctions was not regime change, but to make Iran to change its regional policies, stop its support for regional militant groups and end its ballistic missile programme.
-In September 2019, a U.S. official stated that the United States will sanction whoever deals with Iran or purchases its oil.
-Also in September 2019, in response to a suspected Iranian attack on key Saudi Arabian oil facilities, Trump said that he directed the Treasury Department to "substantially increase" sanctions on Iran.
-The new sanctions targeted the Iranian national bank.
-A senior Trump administration official said the new sanctions targeted the financial assets of the Supreme Leader's inner circle.
-However, according to the New York Times, Tehran has disclaimed playing any part in the attacks that affected the Saudi oil facilities.
+2000s expansion